 Reader solution: Elusive.
 “We’ve tried using fungicides, but they’re expensive, they require twice-weekly applications, and you need to treat every single mushroom.
 If you miss even one application, the mushrooms come back and you need to start over again.
 We’re not sure what to do.” —Eric Lucas

 Expert input: How to get rid of mushrooms in the yard

 We have good news and bad news for you, Eric.
-The good news, according to University of Minnesota turf expert Bob Mugaas, is that while mushrooms can look unsightly (and they’re worse in years with a lot of rain), they’re actually beneficial to your lawn.
+The good news, according to University of Minnesota turf expert Bob Mugaas, is that while mushrooms can look unsightly (and they’re worse in years with a lot of rain) or like mysterious white fungus balls in your soil, they’re actually beneficial to your lawn.
 “They’re part of the breakdown of organic material in the soil, and they help recycle nutrients.”

 The bad news, as you’ve already discovered, is that mushrooms are nearly impossible to get rid of.
 They’re actually the fruit of an extensive underground root system.
 So even if you remove the visible mushrooms or use fungicides, the source of them is still there (they’re like the tip of an iceberg).

 According to Mugaas, you have several options.
 “You can certainly pull them.”
 This won’t permanently rid your lawn of mushrooms, but it can give you temporary relief.

 You can also make your lawn less hospitable to fungi by correcting drainage problems and eliminating decaying organic matter.
 Grind down stumps, rake up grass clippings, dig up buried lumber, aerate, de-thatch, and replace old mulch.